Chase Hampton: Early life and career

 Beginning 2011, Hampton served as co-creator and producer of the live concert performances of children's recording artist Riff Rockit, the alias & character of singer/songwriter Evan Michael.
 Hampton additionally served as a writer and voiceover artist on the 2013 direct-to-DVD release Riff Rockit: The Power of Music, in which he voiced the character of Ben Jammin.
 To provide additional voices for the project, Hampton hired a few of his former The All-New Mickey Mouse Club co-stars, including Damon Pampolina, Deedee Magno Hall, Marc Worden, and Rhona Bennett.

 In 2014, Hampton teamed with Boston-area rap artists Reks and Dutch ReBelle for the recording of the hip-hop single "I Can't Breathe", which featured Hampton on vocals, Reks and ReBelle on rap verses, and production by American Antagon1st.
 "I Can't Breathe" addressed the then-recent cases of racial profiling by police, namely the infamous incidents that occurred in Ferguson, MO, and Staten Island, NY; it is the latter event that inspired the song's title, as victim Eric Garner was recorded to have spoken the phrase "I can't breathe" as he was apprehended by police.
 Accompanying the song's somewhat graphic music video, Hampton states on his website, "In light of the recent police violence and the need for our press to feed the fire.
-This was made to start conversation, promote understanding & healing, and awaken the blind.
-This is three artists views on the feelings felt after so many have needlessly fallen."
-Released March 20, 2015, the well-received single reached #7 on iTunes hip-hop/rap charts within a week of its debut.
+According to Hampton, the song was intended to "start conversation, promote understanding & healing, and awaken the blind.
+This is three artists' views on the feelings felt after so many have needlessly fallen."
+Released March 20, 2015, The single reached number 7 on the iTunes hip-hop/rap chart. on iTunes hip-hop/rap charts within a week of its debut.

-On April 12, 2019, Hampton released a cover of the P.M.
+On April 12, 2019, Hampton released a cover version of the P.M.
 Dawn song, "I'd Die Without You," performed with vocal collaboration from former bandmate Deedee Magno Hall.

-On May 28, 2021, Hampton released the digital-single, "Nobody".
+On May 28, 2021, Hampton released the digital-single, "Nobody," executive-produced by Hampton himself.

+In late-2023, Hampton was recommended to be the vocalist for the newly-formed powerhouse rock band Close Enemies, featuring bassist Tom Hamilton, guitarists Peter Stroud and Trace Foster, and drummer Tony Brock, bringing together a lineup of experienced musicians focused on original music.
+In January 2024, Hampton flew to Atlanta, GA, to audition for the band, putting his voice on the existing song demos, and was soon after asked to officially join the band.
+September 2024 found Hampton publicly introduced as fronting the supergroup.
+Media promotion for the band stated, "Close Enemies features dynamic vocalist Chasen Hampton, whose musical background contributes to the band's sound."
+On October 11, 2024, the band had their live performance debut in Nashville, TN, and on January 17, 2025, released their debut single, "Sound of a Train," and in early 2025 began touring.
+Another four music singles followed throughout 2025, with a full album debut intended for a late-2025 release.